rombora/yolo/README.md

  `npm start`

+ # Running a containerized version of the application
+ From the root directory of the application, run

+ `sudo docker compose up`

+ This will pull the necessary images from dockerhub and run the application.

 ### Go ahead a nd add a product (note that the price field only takes a numeric input)